 If you think you’re going to need a little bit more storage right off the bat or are starting more than one website, the GrowBig or GoGeek packages might be for you.
 Both of these accommodate more monthly visitors (the GrowBig up to 25,000; the GoGeek up to 100,000) and have double and triple (respectively) the web storage space of the StartUp pack.
 They also have some nice perks – both of these come with Priority Support (so Siteground’s support would be even quicker) and a SG Optimiser solution that makes site load time as much as several times faster (which is great for user experience and search engine rankings).

-Select your hosting package (probably the StartUp plan if you’re a new blogger…possibly GrowBig or GoGeek if you will have more hits or have more than one site that needs hosting) and choose the the amount of months you want to pay for today.
-You can select 1, 12, 24, or 36 months…I did 12 so I could lock in the 60% off for a full year.
+Your hosting package should already be selected (probably the StartUp plan if you’re a new blogger…possibly GrowBig or GoGeek if you will have more hits or have more than one site that needs hosting), but can be changed by clicking that square next to the plan name.
+You’ll also choose the the amount of months you want to pay for today.
+You can select 12, 24, or 36 months…I did 12 so I could lock in the discount for a full year.
 Even if you think your blog is going to eventually grow to over 100,000 hits, don’t worry – Siteground has a Cloud storage option (what I currently use) for bigger sites.
 And upgrading to a bigger plan later is incredibly easy.

 You’ll see a couple of extras you can add on…from my experience, you’ll definitely need domain registration if you need a domain (i.e. www.yoursite.com) for the blog and maybe the domain privacy option.
 That just makes sure your personal information as the owner of your domain (including street address) isn’t listed in online search directories.
 It isn’t 100% necessary (I didn’t get it) but, if you blog anonymously or are very private, you might want to consider it.
 I did a little bit of research about the SG Site Scanner before ordering, and from what I read, it isn’t a really necessary addition.

-Put in your payment information at the bottom of that order page, and you’re all set!
+Once these options are selected and you click “Pay Now,” you’re all set!
 You now own a self-hosted website!
 Let’s turn that website into a blog.